John Wayne Airport: Aircraft noise abatement and curfew

 A 1985 settlement agreement defined the scope of operation for John Wayne Airport in how it affects the local community.
 The area that lies directly south of John Wayne Airport is considered a noise-sensitive area.
 The agreement in conjunction with a Phase 2 Commercial Airline Access Plan and Regulation controls the number of noisier operations (mainly commercial aircraft) allowed from the airport.
 Noise abatement enforcement is carried out with the aid of 10 permanent noise monitoring stations.
-These stations are placed in areas that exceed a community noise equivalent level (CNEL) of 65 dB.
+These stations are placed in areas that exceed a Community Noise Equivalent Level (CNEL) of 65 dB.
+Noise reports are published by the airport and are available to the public.